pinglamb/math/vectors-and-matrices/eigenvalues-eigenvectors.md

 > As all the eigenvalues are distinct, we found a shorter non-trival linear combination which contradicts with the above.

 > *Corollary.*{: .cor}
-> A linear map with $n$ disinct eigenvalues must have $n$ linearly independent eigenvectors.
+> A matrix with $n$ disinct eigenvalues must have $n$ linearly independent eigenvectors.
 > These $n$ eigenvectors form a basis for $\mathbb{F}^n$.

 It is important to note that even though there aren't $n$ distinct eigenvalues,